Systolic Congestive Heart Failure - Topic Review

-Congestive HF can be due to the following:
+Congestive heart failure can be due to the following:

 - Systolic dysfunction (reduced ejection fraction)